Explained: Where - and why - NZ must keep masks on

 Overseas, studies have also shown how mask wearing was typically higher in areas where people were more community-minded – but lower where individualism prevailed.

-Otago University epidemiologist Professor Michael Baker referred to the health belief model, often used to explain when people are likelier to adopt various measures.
+Otago University epidemiologist Professor Michael Baker referred to the health belief model, which is used to explain when people are likelier to adopt various measures.

-According to this model, for instance, they were more likely to change their behaviour when they felt threatened or thought the virus would have serious ramifications for their health.
+According to this model, they were more likely to change their behaviour when they felt threatened or thought the virus would have serious ramifications for their health.

 Baker said peoples' common reasons for not bothering with masking today were "understandable", even if not valid in the face of an ongoing pandemic.